Art Nouveau in Poland: Background and Insights

 The Polish Art Nouveau style was centred in Kraków, once Poland's royal capital city.
 Stanisław Wyspiański was the chief Art Nouveau artist in Poland; his paintings, theatrical designs, stained glass windows and building interiors are widely admired and celebrated in the National Museum in Kraków.
 The Zakopane Style architecture is part of Polish Art Nouveau style.
 Also, Vienna Secession buildings can be found in various Polish cities, e.g. in Bielsko-Biała (Saint Nicholas' Cathedral and house at 51 Stojałowskiego Street by Leopold Bauer as well as house at 1 Barlickiego Street by Max Fabiani).

 Main centers of Art Nouveau buildings in Poland are Kraków, Łódź, Wrocław, Poznań and Bydgoszcz.
 Warsaw was once a thriving centre of Art Nouveau architecture, however, only a few individual buildings survive; the city was razed during World War II.
 Subsequently, more destruction was inflicted by the communist authorities between 1947 and 1989 on the grounds that the buildings were perceived as decadent and bourgeois.

 Notable Polish Art Nouveau architects include Franciszek Mączyński, Tadeusz Stryjeński, Ludwik Wojtyczko, Sławomir Odrzywolski, Beniamin Torbe, Romuald Miller, Wiktor Miarczyński.

+What is “Polish”?

+Even with the political situations that changed Polish Art in the 18th and 19th century, there are a variety of things that also made Polish Art Nouveau a very difficult topic to study.
+Given there was no Polish state throughout the nineteenth century, these Polish artists were classified based on where they lived.
+Making it difficult to know the exact relevance of Polish Culture on Polish Art Nouveau, questioning if Polish Art actually originated from Poland.
+During the 19th century, “Polish” was considered unpredictable and ever changing.
+Since Poland had been portioned during this time, some people couldn’t be classified as a “Pole” due to their living area.
+This partitioned place of Poland was not only home to Polish people but to many diverse groups as well; this includes Ukrainians, Lithuanians, and Jews.
+When these partitions vanished those living there were no longer classified “Poles.”
+The Poles who knew of these restrictions ended up emigrating to other places to avoid being prosecuted, but still classified themselves as Polish.
+Stating this, it defines how when putting a label on a Pole during this period of partitioning made it very difficult.

+Not being able to accurately identify a Polish is one of many reasons why studying Polish Art has more or so been avoided.
+Even with information on this specific topic, there is a limited selection of things to look at for gaining accurate information.
+A good informative piece for looking at Polish Art Nouveau is Secesja by Miczyslaw Wallis.
+Saying that for one to be able to study Polish Art, they must take a different approach than the usual research, applying historical, political, and artistic insights on their studies.